Send mail from an additional Exchange address or alias

-Additionally, you could Rename your accounts to easily
+Additionally, you could Rename your accounts to easily distinguish between them.

 Note: IMAP can be used as an alternative to POP3 as well but then there is no way to remove the additional folder set and you must make this configuration change instead of step 5 to make sure that your Sent Items are saved on the Exchange server.

 As an alternative to setting the alias on your mailbox directly, your Exchange administrator could create a mail enabled Contact or Distribution Group in Active Directory.
-This would then hold the alias address and your Exchange administrator can set it to forward all the emails to your main address and provide your account with Sent As rights for it.
+This would then hold the alias address and your Exchange administrator can set it to forward all the emails to your main address and provide your account with Send As rights for it.

 Whenever you would then want to send out a message with this alias, you can simply put it in the From field.

 Exchange administrators can find more technical details about this method, in the guide; About mailboxes, addresses and aliases.

 Even though the aforementioned Exchange solution is effective, it does add quite a bit of additional overhead and would break with the “centralized management” principle; Instead of having a single user object with all its addresses, you have the addresses for a single user spread out over multiple objects.

 By installing ChooseFrom on the Exchange server and SmartReply on the Outlook client, you can leave all the aliases on the single user object and have the option in Outlook to select from your list of aliases when sending a message.

 - SelectSender for Outlook on the Web (OWA) / Office 365